echeran/smile-of-murugan/webbook/chapter17.md

 [^early-british-appreciation-tamil]: The early British administrators, missionaries etc. were much impressed by Tamil culture.
-W. Taylor: "(Tamil) is one of the most copious, refined and polished languages spoken by man" (quoted by G. E. Gover, The FolkSongs of *Southern* India, Madras, 1871, viii-ix).
-P. Percival: "Perhaps no language combines greater force with equal brevity; and it may be asserted that no human speech is more close and philosophic in its expression as an exponent of the mind" (quoted ib.).
-E. Hoole: "God 'left not Himself without witness' among the Tamil people. . .
+W. Taylor: "(Tamil) is one of the most copious, refined and polished languages spoken by man" (quoted by G. E. Gover, *The Folk-Songs of Southern India*, Madras, 1871, viii-ix).
+P. Percival: "Perhaps no language combines greater force with equal brevity; and it may be asserted that no human speech is more close and philosophic in its expression as an exponent of the mind" (quoted *ib*.).
+E. Hoole: "God 'left not Himself without witness' among the Tamil people ...
 The acquisition of the language in which the remains of Tamil wisdom are preserved is no easy task.
-Aptitude, genius, industry, perseverance, are necessary to the Tamil scholar" (E. J. Robinson, *Tamil* Wisdom, With an Introduction by the late Rev.
+Aptitude, genius, industry, perseverance, are necessary to the Tamil scholar" (E. J. Robinson, *Tamil Wisdom*, With an Introduction by the late Rev.
 Elijah Hoole, London, 1873, ix-x).

 Another important institution where the contacts of Western